chidiwilliams/chidiwilliams.com/content/post/inside-a-go-slice.md

 }
 ```

-We grow the size of the slice by a large amount (2x) so that we don't have to grow it each time we append a new element [1].
+We grow the size of the slice by a large amount (2x) so that we don't have to grow it each time we append a new element [^cgh].

 Go provides this functionality for growing arrays with its built-in `append` function.